arbor-sim/arbor/doc/py_domdec.rst

         .. attribute:: threads

-            The number of threads in the context's thread pool (default: 1).
+            The number of threads available locally for execution (default: 1).

         .. attribute:: gpu

-            The GPU id (default: none = -1).
+            The index of the GPU to use (default: none for no GPU).

     .. function:: context(threads, gpu, mpi)